Insider Tips to overweight or obese life insurance!

 Apart from the weight of an individual, life insurance underwriters will also account for other factors, when they review your application for a policy.
 These factors will include the following:

-If you’re a smoker, you will find it difficult to get life insurance at rates some of your non-tobacco friends and family have achieved.
+If you’re a smoker, you will find it difficult to get life insurance for overweight or obese individuals at rates some of your non-tobacco friends and family have achieved.
 Life insurance companies don’t offer great rates to people who smoke.
 So, people who smoke and are overweight have the scales tipped against them.

 You will also be asked to take a medical exam, which will mean you must meet professional doctors, who will take readings of your heart rate and blood pressure.
 They will also take your urine sample and ask for a blood sample to analyze you for different health conditions, which may disqualify you from getting that life insurance policy.